 When your company offers to transfer you to a new country, the prospect of a brand-new life in an exciting city is invigorating but overwhelming.
 It’s easy to imagine enjoying the sights, tastes, and sounds of your new home.
 On the other hand, it’s difficult to imagine the process of selling your home, packing your belongings, and resettling in a place where you don’t speak the language.
 But don’t fret!
 You’ll be relieved to learn that many employers hire a relocation agency to help handle all of the nitty-gritty details of your move, including submitting immigration paperwork, moving your belongings, finding housing, and sorting out pet relocation.

-While the entire moving process was a learning experience, here are a few of the lessons we learned about working with a relocation firm:
+A relocation agency’s assistance is invaluable in smoothing the road to your new home.
+While the entire process of moving abroad will be a learning experience, here are a few lessons for working with a relocation firm.

 Get off to a good start

-Get your agent’s (not just the agency’s) contact information and introduce yourself early in your moving process.
-You might even hear from him/her first, especially if (s)he will arrange the transport of your belongings or your initial “look-and-see” visit to your potential new home.
+Get your individual agent’s contact information, not just the agency’s.
+Introduce yourself early in your moving process and build a personal connection.
+You might even hear from them first, especially if they’re arranging the transport of your belongings or your initial look-and-see visit to your potential new home.

 Know the scope of the arrangement

 Familiarize yourself with the duties of the relocation agency.
 That includes both from your company’s perspective and from the agent’s perspective.
 Get a copy of the written agreement stating the services you expect from the agency.
 Make sure the timeline for all of the moving parts to be completed is also clear.